naglissul/jsgd/README.md

 Just open ./public/index.html file in your browser

+### Deploy on firebase

+npx firebase deploy --only hosting:jsgd

+(some pre-work must be done)

 ### Server side deployment process

 1. Server side is being hosted on linux server, using Linode services